 Yes, generally, free trials can be canceled at any time during the trial period, however, the specifics can vary by company.
 Some companies might allow you to use the service for the remainder of the trial period even after canceling, whereas others might terminate access immediately upon cancellation.
 It’s crucial to read the terms and conditions of the free trial before signing up to understand the company’s cancellation policy.

-Are All Features Available During the Free Trial?
+Are All Premium Features Available During the Free Trial?

 Typically, the goal of a free trial is to give potential customers a comprehensive understanding of the product or service, so companies often provide access to all features during the trial period.
 However, some companies may limit certain features to paying customers.
 Again, it’s always a good idea to check the specifics of what is included in the free trial before starting.